alinnman/celestial-navigation/README.md

 (which defaults to 100 km).
 The **fitness** value (see above) is used for giving priority (weighting) for intersections with a larger angle.

-The final result will be a **single** mean value of the extracted intersection points.
+The final result of the intersection algorithm will be a **single** mean value of the extracted intersection points.

+In order to get better accuracy you can use the static method
+<tt>SightCollection.get_intersections_conv</tt> in order to iterate through
+successively better dead reckoning estimations.
+To get high accuracy you normally only need 3 iterations.
+See code for explanation of this optimization.

 ### 3.iv.
 Running the Chicago script<a name="run-chicago-script"></a>